 Before you sign up for payroll software to write your first paycheck, you’ll want to set up a bank account specifically for payroll.
 You’re probably aware that your business funds should be kept separate from your personal funds.
 The same is true if you want to set up an easy-to-audit payroll process.

 To set up your payroll account, go to your business bank and request a separate checking account that you will use solely for payroll.
 Even if you’re processing payroll manually, you’ll want to transfer funds each payroll cycle from your business bank account to your payroll account, before handing employees their checks.
 That way, you can clearly delineate your labor costs from other business expenses and keep track of any uncashed checks.

-Chase Bank has more than 5,000 branches, an easy-to-use website and a mobile app making it a good choice for business banking in person or online.
-It offers one of the most competitive fees structures, and you can open your payroll checking account with a minimum of $25.
-If you’re a first-time customer, you can get a $200 bonus by signing up for its Total Business Checking account.
+Chase Bank has over 4,900 branches, an easy-to-use website, and a mobile app making it a good choice for business banking in person or online.
+It offers one of the most competitive fees structures, and you can open your payroll checking account with no minimum deposit.
+If you’re a first-time Chase customer, you can get a $300 bonus when you sign up today.

 8. Manage Your Payroll Files